ali47khalid13/SRTP2/Tutorials/Session 0/Setup.md

 # Installing required libraries
-Run the command below in your terminad/cmd to install required libraries on your system.
+Run the command below in your terminad/cmd to install required libraries on your system.*
-'pip install -r requirements.txt'
+* `pip install -r requirements.txt`